Pulse (nightclub): June 2016 massacre

-On June 12, 2016, a 29-year-old Muslim extremist named Omar Mateen, killed 49 people and wounded 58 others in a mass shooting.
-Mateen affirmed he was acting on behalf of the terrorist group ISIS, and swore allegiance to the group's leader, Abu Bakr al-Baghdadi.
-The attack was the deadliest single gunman mass shooting in United States history until the 2017 Las Vegas shooting, the deadliest incident of violence against LGBT people in U.S. history, and the second deadliest terrorist attack on U.S. soil since the September 11 attacks of 2001.
+On June 12, 2016, Omar Mateen, a 29-year-old Muslim extremist, killed 49 people and wounded 58 others in a mass shooting.
+Mateen affirmed he was acting on behalf of the terrorist group IS, and swore allegiance to the group's leader, Abu Bakr al-Baghdadi.
+On the day of the shooting, IS had also released a statement via Amaq News Agency, taking responsibility for the attack.
+The attack was the deadliest single gunman mass shooting in United States history until the 2017 Las Vegas shooting, the deadliest incident of violence against LGBTQ people in U.S. history, surpassing the UpStairs Lounge arson attack of 1973, and the deadliest terrorist attack on U.S. soil since the September 11 attacks of 2001.

 In November 2016, the city of Orlando agreed to buy the nightclub for $2.25 million.
 Mayor Buddy Dyer expressed plans to convert the nightclub into a memorial to honor the memory of the victims.

 Barbara Poma, the owner, refused to sell the nightclub to the city in December 2016.
 Instead she announced in May 2017 the creation of the onePULSE Foundation to independently fund a Pulse Memorial and Museum planned to open in 2022.

+On October 19, 2023, the city of Orlando announced they had purchased the Pulse nightclub and would demolish the existing structure and build a permanent memorial on the former site.
+As of June 2025, the nightclub remains standing.